adrianlee0118/personal-website/README.md

 ## Thanks to
   - The Flask micro web framework
   - Flask-Bootstrap
+  - Leetcode for public coding challenges, which the coding_solutions section is made from
-  - The various stock images are from Google
+  - Google for various stock images
   - Font Awesome is used for some of the social media icons

 The following persons: